Digital Video Articles, Tutorials, Guides & Q & A

 Check out this Bose soundbar if you need a compact but powerful soundbar.

-It comes with HDMI ARC with Bluetooth version 4.2.
-Rest assured you can get good-quality clear dialogue when watching movies.
+It comes with an HDMI ARC with Bluetooth version 4.2.
+Rest assured you can get good-quality, clear dialogue when watching movies.

-An optical cable is included to get you started connecting this soundbar to your TV.
+An optical cable is included to connect this soundbar to your TV.

-Height is at 2 inches and width is 23 inches.
+The height is 2 inches, and the width is 23 inches.

 Take note that the Bose TV Speaker supports HDMI-CEC.
-When connected with an HDMI cable to your TV, the soundbar will be automatically turned on.
-In this way, you can use your TV remote to control the soundbar volume.
+The soundbar automatically turns on when connected to your TV with an HDMI cable.
+You can use your TV remote to control the soundbar volume.

 Check out the Bose TV Speaker.